Conquer Corsica: A Beginner’s Guide to the GR20 (Route Info, Tips & What to Expect)

 The GR20 is an incredibly popular trail that has hikers coming from all around the world to put their boots on the ground and make the trek.
 That being said, it’s still important to get all the details in working order before setting out on your trip.

-For example, reservations are now required for all forms of accommodation, including pitching a tent outside of the refuges.
 If you show up without a reservation, you may end up without a spot to stay or paying a hefty sum just for a few square meters of grass.

 Let’s look at just a few of the need-to-knows for hiking the GR20 in Corsica so you can show up prepped and ready for everything.